Lightning-AI/LitServe/README.md

 &nbsp;

 # Performance
-LitServe is highly optimized for parallel execution with native features optimized to scale AI workloads.
-Our benchmarks show that LitServe (built on FastAPI) handles more simultaneous requests than FastAPI and TorchServe (higher is better).
+LitServe is purpose-built for AI workloads, with specialized multi-worker handling that delivers a minimum 2x speedup over FastAPI.

+Additional features like batching and GPU support can drive performance well beyond 2x, scaling efficiently to handle more simultaneous requests than FastAPI and TorchServe."
+LitServe achieves a minimum 2x speed up over FastAPI because it is specialized for AI workloads with highly tuned multi-worker handling.
+With features like batching, GPUs, etc... you can even go much faster than 2x.

-Reproduce the full benchmarks [here](https://lightning.ai/docs/litserve/home/benchmarks).
+Reproduce the full benchmarks [here](https://lightning.ai/docs/litserve/home/benchmarks) (higher is better).

 <div align="center">
   <img alt="LitServe" src="https://pl-bolts-doc-images.s3.us-east-2.amazonaws.com/app-2/ls_charts_v6.png" width="1000px" style="max-width: 100%;">